Logo

 Introduction

-In Mexico, the progress of digital transformation has been key to the growth of medium and large enterprises.
-However, this technological reliance has brought with it an increasingly sophisticated wave of cyber threats.
+In Mexico, the advancement of digital transformation has been key to the growth of medium and large enterprises.
+However, this technological dependence has brought with it an increasingly sophisticated wave of cyber threats.

-In recent years, the country has seen a significant increase in incidents related to cyberattacks, affecting not only operations and digital assets but also the reputation and business continuity of entire companies.
+In recent years, the country has reported a considerable increase in incidents related to cyberattacks, affecting not only operations and digital assets but also the reputation and continuity of entire businesses.

-The objective of this report is to offer clarity and preparedness.
-Because understanding threats is the first step in protecting against them.
+The goal of this report is to provide clarity and preparedness.
+Because understanding threats is the first step to protecting oneself from them.

 Main Cyber Threats in Mexico

-Based on audits conducted by the DITESA team and data from cybersecurity institutions such as the National Guard, AMECE, and INAI, we found that the following five types of attacks account for more than 90% of incidents reported by medium and large enterprises in Mexico.
+Based on audits conducted by the DITESA team and data from cybersecurity institutions such as the National Guard, AMECE, and INAI, we detected that the following five types of attacks account for more than 90% of the incidents reported by medium and large companies in Mexico.

 Type of Attack